-Dental implants have become a very popular dental treatment, and for good reason.
-They have a variety of uses, such as replacing a missing tooth, replacing multiple missing teeth, or securing a loose fitting denture.
+Dental implants have become a very popular dental treatment and for a good reason.
+They have a variety of uses, such as replacing a missing tooth, replacing multiple missing teeth, or securing a loose-fitting denture.
 They can also prevent bone loss in the jaws.
-Implants first started in the 1950's, and have been used with great success for a number of decades.
+Implants first started in the 1950s, and have been used with great success for many decades.

 A dental implant is a medical-grade titanium "root" that is placed below the gums and into the jaw bone.
 This is done through a relatively minor surgical procedure.
 Once healed, the implant provides a foundation to support artificial teeth.
 Implants are most often used to replace a single missing tooth.
 An artificial tooth is attached to the implant and can look identical to or even better than natural teeth.

 They are highly successful, long-lasting, and can never get a cavity.
 Many patients forget they even have an implant!
-Unlike a bridge, a single implant can still be flossed around, and no harm is done to the neighboring teeth.
+Unlike a bridge, a single implant can still be flossed around, with no harm done to the neighboring teeth.

 For patients with bad teeth or that don't want dentures, implants can be used to make a permanent bridge to replace all of the teeth.
 Four or more implants are placed, and then the bridge is fastened to the implants.
 Sometimes this can be done the same day as surgery to avoid going without teeth for months.

 While implants are very resilient and durable, they still need regular yearly maintenance by a certified dental hygienist.
 This can help to prevent peri-implantitis, which is the term used to describe infection and bone loss around an implant.

 Contact Us if You're in Need of a Dental Implant!